frankelavsky/academic_homepage/talks/2023-visualizing-knowledge-script.md

 ### Frank Elavsky
 Welcome, thanks so much for having me and thanks for the introduction.

+I talk often about how we can make data visualizations more accessible for people with disabilities.
+But today, I will be taking a step back and giving a bit of a meta talk about myself and my journey doing this work.

 ---
 # What is design?
 As a designer, I would say that I believe I know less now about what design is and what it means to be a designer than I did 8 years ago.